Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: introduction

 \section{introduction}

-The distribution of chemical abundances in stars serves as a “fossil record” of the galaxy's evolutionary history and provides clues about the types of nucleosynthetic processes that occurred early in the history of the Milky Way (MW).
-Of particular interest for corecollapse enrichment is the $\alpha$ element composition of Galactic halo stars.
+The distribution of chemical abundances in stars serves as a “fossil record” of the Galaxy's evolutionary history and provides clues about the types of nucleosynthetic processes that occurred early in the history of the Milky Way (MW).
+Of particular interest for core-collapse supernova (cc-SN) enrichment is the $\alpha$ element composition of Galactic halo stars.
 In the metallicity regime [Fe/H] $\approx -4.0$ to $-2.0$ \citep[e..g][]{AudouzeSilk1995,Macias2018}, $\alpha$ elements have been found to be pure core-collapse products with a fairly characteristic [$\alpha$/Fe] abundance ratio but with a star to star bulk scatter in their [$\alpha$/H] concentrations \citep[][]{Cayrel2004, Ryan1996, Frebel2015}.
 The presence of these elements demonstrates that their synthesis operated in a fairly robust manner in the early MW while their abundance dispersions should yield clues about the formation rate of the massive stellar progenitor systems that lived and dwindled before them.
-The reason is that metal injection rates can help establish how chemically unmixed and inhomogeneous the interstellar gas was when these stars formed \citep[][]{AudouzeSilk1995, Krumholz2018}.
-At later times, these localized inhomogeneities are expected to be smoothed out as more events take place and corecollapse supernova (SN) products are given more time to migrate and mix throughout the progenitor galaxy \citep[][]{Avillez2002,Pan2013,Krumholz2018}.
-To this end, a comprehensive understanding of the inhomogeneous enrichment of the interstellar medium (ISM) holds great promise for our attempts to decipher the MW’s stellar assembly history \citep[e.g.][]{Wang2021} and, in particular, the origin of halo stars.
-The relative contribution between stars formed in situ \citep[e.g.][]{Eggen1962} and those formed ex-situ \citep[e.g.][]{Searle1978} to the halo of the Milky Way has been long debated.
-While recent studies of the respective importance of these different star-formation channels to the halo have primarily supported ex-situ assembly \citep[e.g.][]{Robertson2005, Johnston2008}, a comprehensive picture remains elusive and a series of issues are still pressing.
-In particular related to the specific merger and SFHs of the individual satellite galaxies.
+The reason is that metal injection rates can help establish how chemically unmixed and inhomogeneous the interstellar medium (ISM) was when these stars formed \citep[][]{AudouzeSilk1995, Krumholz2018}.
+At later times, these localized inhomogeneities are expected to be smoothed out as more events take place and cc-SN products are given more time to migrate and mix throughout the progenitor galaxy \citep[][]{Avillez2002,Pan2013,Krumholz2018}.

+To this end, a comprehensive understanding of the inhomogeneous enrichment of the ISM holds great promise for our attempts to decipher the MW’s stellar assembly history \citep[e.g.,][]{Wang2021} and, in particular, the origin of halo stars.
+The relative contribution between stars formed in-situ \citep[e.g.,][]{Eggen1962} and those formed ex-situ \citep[e.g.,][]{Searle1978} to the MW halo has been long debated.
+While recent studies of the respective importance of these different star formation (SF) channels to the halo have primarily supported ex-situ assembly \citep[e.g.,][]{Robertson2005, Johnston2008}, a comprehensive picture remains elusive and a series of issues are still pressing.
+In particular, issues concerning the specific merger and star formation histories (SFH)s of the individual satellite galaxies.